-Climate change is predicted to result in wetter winters and increased summer storm intensity in the future.
-This increased rainfall intensity will affect land and urban drainage systems, resulting in surface water flooding, due to the increased volume of water entering the systems.
-Table 4-5 shows anticipated changes in extreme rainfall intensity in small catchments (less than $5\text{km}^2$ ) and urbanised drainage catchments.
-These allowances should be used for small catchments and urbanised drainage sites.
-For catchments, larger than $5\text{km}^2$ , the guidance suggests the peak river flow allowances should be used.
+Climate change is predicted to result in increased winter rainfall and increased summer storm intensity in the future.
+This increased rainfall quantity and intensity will affect land and urban drainage systems, resulting in surface water flooding, due to the increased volume of water entering the systems.
+The Environment Agency have developed a peak rainfall allowances map which shows anticipated changes in peak rainfall intensity which can be used for site-scale applications (like urban drainage design) and surface water flood mapping in small catchments (<5km2).